 Nimit Kalra

-During my undergrad career at UT Austin, I worked with Philipp Krähenbühl on computer vision and robotics research.
-I left with a BA in Math, a BS in Computer Science, and a bunch of credits in Political Science/Economics.
+During my time at UT Austin, I collaborated with Philipp Krähenbühl on some interesting projects in computer vision and robotics.
+I graduated with a B.A. in Math and a B.S. in Computer Science, along with some extra credits in Political Science and Economics.

 Essays